Kyrgyzstan – Uzbekistan Tour

 • Visit ancient Khorezm with ruins of Ayaz Kala and Toprak Kala in the desert

-• Charming old city of Bukhara, a UNESCO World Heritage Site
+• The charming old city of Bukhara, a UNESCO World Heritage Site

 • Visit the architectural wonders of ancient Samarkand